-Substantial level of assurance.
-SUBSTANTIAL Very well controlled, with numerous strengths identified and any risks being less significant in nature.
-Considerable level of assurance CONSIDERABLE Generally well controlled, although some risks identified which should be addressed.
-Reasonable level of assurance.
+SUBSTANTIAL Substantial level of assurance.
+Very well controlled, with numerous strengths identified and any risks being less significant in nature.
+CONSIDERABLE Considerable level of assurance Generally well controlled, although some risks identified which should be addressed.
 REASONABLE Reasonable level of assurance.
 Adequately controlled, although risks identified which could compromise the overall control environment.
 Improvements required.
-REASONABLE Adequately controlled, although risks identified which could
+LIMITED Limited level of assurance.
+Poorly controlled, with unacceptable levels of risk.
+Fundamental improvements required urgently.

-Unqualified opinion - the terms and conditions of the grant were generally complied with:
+Unqualified opinion - the terms and conditions of the grant were generally complied with;